foreversd/forever/README.md

 ### JSON Configuration Files

-In addition to passing forever the path to a script (along with accompanying options, described above), you may also pass forever the path to a JSON file, in which these options are defined.
+In addition to passing forever the path to a script (along with accompanying options, described above), you may also pass forever the path to a JSON file containing these options.
 For example, consider an application with the following file structure:

 ```
 .